UWCubeSat/cpp-boot-camp/notes/primitive-data-types.md

 <br/>

 Generally, the sizes of primitives come in different quantities depending on your system.
-However, they typically follow this ratio:
+Below is the type sizes for 64-bit system, which will be used throughout this entire course:

 <br/>

-Table 2 - Common Type Sizes
+Table 2 - Common Type Sizes for 64-bit systems
 Type|Size (Bytes)
 :---:|---
 Boolean (`bool`) | 1